 Refresh the mind – physical retreats

-I’ve always enjoyed being in the outdoors and going for a walk outside is a great way to clear the mind, reset thoughts, and be closer to nature.
+I’ve always enjoyed being in the outdoors and going for a walk outside is a great way to clear your mind, reset thoughts, and be closer to nature.

 There are different types of retreats I want to explore in hopes of resetting and refreshing my mind.